Gpx/gpx.github.io/src/posts/fetching-asynchronous-data-with-react-hooks.md

 The other Hook that we're using is [`useEffect`](https://reactjs.org/docs/hooks-reference.html#useeffect).
-It's probably the most complex of all pre-defined Hooks I wrote how it works [here].
-In this case we're using it to run our `getA` function for us exactly one time after the component mounts.
+It's probably the most complex of all pre-defined Hooks I wrote a bit about how it works [here](/posts/making-sense-of-useeffect).
+In this case, we're using it to run our `getA` function for us precisely one time after the component mounts.

 ---

-Before we move on to the next example I would like to take a minute to refactor our component.
+Before we move on to the next example, I would like to take a minute to refactor our component.
 The code as is written works fine but it's very verbose, I would like to make it easier to follow.